OsamaMIT/Auto-Fan/README.md

 # Auto-Fan
 A desk fan that automatically turns on according to humidity and temperature.
 Made with Arduino Uno.
 Yes I recycled an old pocky box to make the stand for the fan, mechanical engineering is not my thing.
-My first project so wiring isn't the cleanest
+I decided not to set it up on a high stand to avoid it taking up much space.
+It's my first project so the wiring isn't the cleanest.

 <img src="https://github.com/OsamaMIT/Auto-Fan/assets/114868997/a0cebc94-8979-45e1-8586-99c62d8ce1a6" width="450" />
 <img src="https://github.com/OsamaMIT/Auto-Fan/assets/114868997/5d65e36c-b94e-4e95-8e77-d20a7c0c072b" width="450" />